Module: wibox.widget.graph

 Display multiple values as a stream of bars.

 The graph goes from left to right.
-To change this to right to left, use a wibox.container.mirror widget.
+To change the movement's direction, use a wibox.container.mirror widget.
 This can also be used to have data shown from top to bottom.

 To add text on top of the graph, use a wibox.layout.stack and a wibox.container.align widgets.